open-policy-agent/opa/docs/content/extensions.md

 when executing the HTTP request.
 See the appendix at the end of this page for the complete example.

-## Custom Plugins for OPA Daemon
+## Custom Plugins for OPA Runtime

-Read this section if you want to customize or extend the OPA daemon.
+Read this section if you want to customize or extend the OPA runtime/executable with custom behaviour.

 OPA defines a plugin interface that allows you to customize certain behaviour like decision logging or add new behaviour like different query APIs.
 To